DataBranner/AlgorithmPlay/python_anagrams/README.md

  * `anagrams_1.py`, which iterates through sets of words to find anagrams (slower than `anagrams.py`);
  * `anagrams_2.py`, a much less efficient version of `anagrams_1.py`.

-`anagrams.py` is by far the most efficient version, as shown in the Timing section, below.
+File `anagrams.py` is by far the most efficient version, as shown in the Timing section below.

 ### Decisions